 In closing, I would like to acknowledge a large number of debts.
 This casebook originated in a syllabus I prepared, then in a most primitive form, when I first taught a human rights class at New York University School of Law, as a member of the Global Law School Faculty in 2004-5, at the invitation of Philip Alston.
 It developed incrementally as I offered this subject in different institutions, including the University of Louvain, my home institution, and Columbia University.
-My first debt is towards the students who were foolish enough to sit these courses, and whose questions served greatly to enrich the presentation of the materials.
-Either within the EU Network of Independent Experts on Fundamental Rights, or within the group of 'special procedures' of the UN Human Rights Council, which I joined in 2008 as the Special Rapporteur on the right to food, or now within the UN Committee on Economic, Social and Cultural Rights, I have also been fortunate to work closely with committed human rights defenders who are also important scholars and who were, and still are, a great source of inspiration.
-Among them are Catarina de Albuquerque, Philip Alston, Emmanuel Decaux, Morten Kjaerum, Rick Lawson, Manfred Nowak, Martin Scheinin, Dean Spielmann, Linos-Alexandre Sicilianos, Françoise Tulkens and Ineta Ziemele.
-I am also grateful to Matthias Sant'Ana for having assisted me in identifying the relevant materials from the Inter-American human rights system.
+My first debt is towards the students who were adventurous enough to sit these courses, and whose questions served greatly to enrich the presentation of the materials.
+Either within the EU Network of Independent Experts on Fundamental Rights, within the group of 'special procedures' of the UN Human Rights Council, which I joined in 2008 as the Special Rapporteur on the right to food, or at present within the UN

+Committee on Economic, Social and Cultural Rights, I have also been fortunate to work closely with committed human rights defenders who are also important scholars and who were, and still are, a great source of inspiration.
+I am deeply grateful to all of these experts for being such a source of inspiration and for allowing me to gain from such a diversity of perspectives.
+I also wish to thank Matthias Sant'Ana for having assisted me in identifying the relevant materials from the Inter-American human rights system, and Matthias Petel for having helped prepare the Figures for this edition.
 As to those whose work inspired my own, it would be impossible to cite them all: I hope I will be forgiven therefore for not citing any, out of fear of forgetting one.